VASPsol/VASPsol/README.md

 # VASPsol++: A framework for implementing complex continuum fluid models in VASP density functional theory calculations

-VASPsol++ is a framework for implementing complex continuum fluid models within density functional theory calculations performed using the Vienna Ab initio Simulation Package (VASP) ([https://www.vasp.at/](url)).
-It is being actively developed within the Plaisance group ([https://www.lsu.edu/eng/che/people/faculty/plaisance.php](url)) at Louisiana State University and has its origins in the VASPsol code ([https://github.com/henniggroup/VASPsol](url)) developed in the Hennig group ([https://hennig.mse.ufl.edu/](url)) at the University of Florida.
+VASPsol++ is a framework for implementing complex continuum fluid models within density functional theory calculations performed using the [Vienna Ab initio Simulation Package](https://www.vasp.at/) (VASP).
+It is being actively developed within the [Plaisance group](https://www.lsu.edu/eng/che/people/faculty/plaisance.php) at Louisiana State University and has its origins in the [VASPsol](https://github.com/henniggroup/VASPsol) code developed in the [Hennig group](https://hennig.mse.ufl.edu/) at the University of Florida.

 VASPsol++ adds a nonlocal and nonlinear implicit electrolyte model to the linear polarizable continuum model contained in the original VASPsol code.
 Additionally, it is written in a modular format that allows for easy addition of any new continuum solvation models that are developed in the future.